4rft5/4rft5sTexturePack/README.md

 The squid model and two of its textures are by Thorolhugil, however I made two of the texture variants.
 The Spawn Eggs came from @supermj767 on YT.
 ```

+Disclaimer:

+I don't know where the connected glass textures came from.
+If you come across this and know, please let me know so I can remove/give credit.